ETH-PEACH-Lab/oss4ed-peachlab/Courses/Storybook Controls Issue/theory/cond_rendering/task.md

+TODO: add a few sentences why we are considering this topic.
+It will be not obvious for the students

 Conditional rendering is a fundamental concept in building dynamic user interfaces.
 It refers to the practice of displaying different UI elements or content, or altering their behavior, based on certain conditions or the current state of the application.
 Essentially, you're instructing the system on how the UI should adapt to changing data or settings.

 In JavaScript and UI libraries/frameworks, conditional rendering is typically achieved using standard JavaScript control